 You should include a clause on retained rights.
 That means that you state your business will keep the rights to any content that was created by your business or originally belonged to your company.

 If You’re Hiring on a Marketplace, Keep Your Project Private

 If you’re going to hire a freelancer on a site like Upwork, it’s a good idea to keep your project private.
 You shouldn’t show your full project description publicly or opt to allow it to show up on search engines.

 When you keep your project private, then you can control who you send an invite to and who can submit proposals.
 You should carefully go over the visibility of any details of your project before it goes live.

 There are certain projects that may not be high risk as far as what you need to share with a freelancer.
 For example, the information they need may be general or available on your website.
 Then, there might be projects where that’s not the case, and it’s very high-risk.
 You should categorize projects based on the risk level before you start the process of hiring a freelancer because this will let you know how much time to dedicate to protecting yourself.

-For a very high-risk project, for example, you might need to go as far as consulting with an attorney before you hire a freelancer.
+For a very high-risk project, for example, you might need to go as far as

 This was briefly touched on above, but it’s important to protect your files when you share them with a freelancer.